Conservation Biology student Ashraft Yusni, works on his independent research. (Photo by Bryce Richter / UW-Madison)

 In searching for outside scholarships, be as specific as possible Check with foundations, organizations including religious, community, and professional associations, and family employers.
 Review advice from Federal Student Aid on your search.
 You may also visit the websites listed below.

-A word of caution: You should never pay money to investigate scholarships.
+A word of caution: You don’t have to pay money to investigate scholarships.
 Scholarship providers don’t offer their awards to students who pay to find them; they offer them to all students.
 Do your own investigation on the legitimacy of each scholarship.

-Notify the Office of Student Finanical Aid when awarded any outside scholarships
+Notify the Office of Student Financial Aid when awarded any outside scholarships

 This is an accordion element with a series of buttons that open and close related content panels.